 Lesson 2: Beading

 Lesson 3: The Art of Parting

 Lesson 4: Sane Hair Straightening

 A blow-out is partial texturizing or straightening by using setting lotion, hair oil, and hot air.
 If it's done right, it can make the hair alot more manageable without causing nearly as much damage as chemical relaxers.
 Really, there are only two clicks of pH factor between hair relaxers and depilatory hair remover creams.

 There are two methods of blowing out the hair.
 One is with a comb blowdryer, and the other is using a roller set, but roller setting is tedious, and not a good idea to help African kids love their hair.

 The comb blowdryer is the easiest to control.
-You can choose between loosenning the curl to straightenning.
+You can choose between loosening the curl to straightening.
 To just loosen the curl, you stop just when the hair is dry.
 To straighten, you continue blowdrying until it's fairly straight.